ImperialCollegeLondon/ReCoDE_MCMCFF/README.md

 jupyter lab
 ```

-_NOTE: Better performance but requires you have python and Jupyter installed_.
+_NOTE: Better performance but requires you have Python and Jupyter installed_.

 ### 3. View the Jupyter notebooks non-interactively via the online documentation